tgowon/effective-java-3e-notes/items/item-15-minimize-the-accessibility-of-classes-and-members.md

 - Components communicate only through their APIs and are oblivious to each others' inner workings
 - Components are decoupled, allowing them to be developed, tested, optimized, used, understood, and modified in isolation.
-- Increases software reuse bbecause components that aren't tightly coupled often prove useful in other contexts besides the ones for which they were developed.
+- Increases software reuse because components that aren't tightly coupled often prove useful in other contexts besides the ones for which they were developed.
 - Decreases the risk in building large systems because individual components may prove successful even in the system does not.

 ## Minimize Data Accessibility By Making Each Class or Member as Inaccessible as Possible